-There are many types of ultrasound scans which help doctors pinpoint certain ailments.
+There are many types of ultrasound scans that help doctors pinpoint certain ailments.
 A common procedure, Echocardiogram (ECG) is a Doppler Ultrasound.
 This procedure creates detailed pictures of the cardiovascular system to determine how well the heart is pumping blood and performing overall.
 Additionally, this specific ultrasound helps reveal any blockages, aneurysms, and the presence of clots, that are limiting heart function.

 Cost is an indispensable element in booking an ultrasound scan.
 Insured patients frequently deal with insurance agencies denying the procedure.
 Uninsured patients face outrageous costs at big box hospitals.
 Fortunately, freestanding imaging centers make it easy, and affordable for patients needing ultrasound scans.

 Stand-alone imaging facilities perform medical scans in a timely manner while ensuring a reasonable price for the consumer.
-For example, a cash price for an abdomen ultrasound scan ranges from $150 – $400 versus $1500 at a hospitals imaging department.
-Moreover, these centers offer same day appointments, massive cash pay discounts, and quick turnaround on imaging reports.
+For example, a cash price for an abdomen ultrasound scan ranges from $150 - $400 versus $1500 at a hospital's imaging department.
+Moreover, these centers offer same-day appointments, massive cash pay discounts, and quick turnaround on imaging reports.
 Furthermore, a seamless process results as doctors send patient referrals for the scan and the reports come back to the treating doctor promptly.